 • Mindfulness can help you lose weight and improve your health by improving your awareness of hunger, fullness, and how food choices affect your body.

 Looking to weave mindfulness into your eating habits with ease?
-SIMPLE has you covered!
+Simple has you covered!
 With our smart food tracker, you can record what you’ve eaten just by telling the app; no endless scrolling is needed.
 And if you’re trying intermittent fasting, our fasting tracker provides daily guidance and lets you know when you’re in “fat-burning mode.”
 Curious?
-Take the SIMPLE quiz now and discover how we can make your mindful journey even smoother.
+Take the Simple quiz now and discover how we can make your mindful journey even smoother.

 What is mindfulness?